ofmanybirds/ofmanybirds.github.io/recs.md

 A non-specific list of things we happen to find interesting.
-These are not endorsements -- the criterion for inclusion is "contained at least one thing we found interesting," which is not that difficult to meet.
-The entries tagged as endorsed are an exception.
+These are not endorsements unless the entry is specifically tagged as an endorsement.

 ##### Charities.
 I'm only putting the most efficient ones I'm familiar with here.
 Some charities are simply more effective than others, and if you're donating, it's orders of magnitude better to donate to the good ones.